 Students who have stopped out of Mason and return to the university, as well as enrolled students who are undeclared that meet the BIS age criteria, can complete a BIS degree.
 Best of all, students changing majors do not lose credits as the structure of BIS allows weaving prior coursework into your individually designed degree plan.
 If you are transferring from another major, contact the department at BIS@gmu.edu and ask for an appointment to talk with an advisor.
-Those students who have not been enrolled at Mason for three years you must reapply through admissions.
-BIS and Integrative Studies are two example of how George Mason is focused on degree completion.
+Students who have not been enrolled at Mason for three years must reapply through admissions.
+BIS and Integrative Studies are two examples of how George Mason is focused on degree completion.

 The program combines an interdisciplinary academic framework and a writing-intensive, research-based curriculum to provide students with individualized degree plans.
-The BIS Program offers students intensive support services, course flexibility, and generous transfer credit options.
+The BIS Program offers students comprehensive support services, course flexibility, and generous transfer credit options.
 Students create interdisciplinary concentrations to meet their own educational needs in order to advance in their current employment, to prepare for graduate or professional programs, or to plan a path toward a career change.

 Eligibility requirements specific to the BIS Program include: